Have you seen the ad for Crowd1 and you’re wondering what is this company all about?

 In other words, recruiting other people into the scheme is the only way how to make money within Crowd1.

-But how about the Educational material?
+But what about the Educational material?

 That must be worth something, right?